STAR-LLD

 These preliminary data support the premise that the administration of a continuous, lower dose of an anti-tumor drug results in better tumor response and no additional toxicity, Starton is advancing two continuous delivery formulations towards the clinic: subcutaneous (SC) and transdermal delivery system (TDS).

 A Phase 1 clinical study to assess pharmacokinetics versus the oral formulation was completed successfully, meeting all primary and secondary endpoints.
-A Phase 1b study is currently ongoing evaluating the safety, efficacy, and PK of continuous subcutaneous administration of low-dose STAR-LLD in patients with multiple myeloma.
+A Phase 1b study evaluating the safety, efficacy, and PK of continuous subcutaneous administration of low-dose STAR-LLD in patients with multiple myeloma showed interim data of 100% of patients achieved a partial response or better, milder and less frequent drug-related adverse events when compared with Revlimid® and no grade 3 or greater adverse events in neutropenia, thrombocytopenia or diarrhea reported.
 Starton also intends to conduct a Phase 1/2 study in chronic lymphocytic leukemia (CLL).
 Starton has confirmed with FDA that STAR-LLD will follow a 505(b)2 regulatory path for pre-clinical development of STAR-LLD and intends to conduct a full clinical program in its target indications.